scalar-labs/scalardb-samples/scalardb-sample/README.md

 ...
 ```

-These histories are ordered by timestamp in a descending manner.
+This order history is shown in descending order by timestamp.

-The current `credit_total` is `10000`, so it has reached the `credit_limit`.
+The customer's current `credit_total` is `10000`.
-So, the customer can't place an order anymore due to the limit.
+Since the customer has now reached their `credit_limit`, which was shown when retrieving their information, they cannot place anymore orders.

 ```shell
 $ ./gradlew run --args="GetCustomerInfo 1"